khushveerk/Kubernetes-Minikube/README.md

 - Minikube is a one-node Kubernetes cluster where master processes and work processes both run on one node.
 - Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+# Benefits of Minikube
+1. Ease of Installation and Setup
+2. Cost-Effective Learning Environment
+3. Fast Development Cycle
+4. Experimentation Without Risk
+5. Portable Environment

+# How to install Minikube ?